djwhatle/gvk-upgrade/README.md

 ## Limitations
 - This playbook is an illustrative sample, and only works with S3 compatible MigStorage backends
 - This playbook doesn't verify that your installed `oc` version configured on `$PATH` can perform the required conversion.
-Start with the destination cluster `oc` client version.
+  - Start with the destination cluster `oc` client version
+  - If the destination cluster `oc` client version doesn't work, keep trying, dropping back 1 minor `oc` release each time.
+E.g. if destination cluster is 4.4, try using oc versions (4.4, 4.3, 4.2, 4.1, ...) until a version is found capable of the  offline GVK conversion.